ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 based on the domain of data they have indexed and the questions they want to ask that data by way of underlying Splunk searches.
 So over time you will train up your Splunk instance to develop a conversational vocabulary.

+There are 2 parts to training up your vocabulary :

+1. Editing JSON files in the SPLUNK_HOME/etc/apps/alexa/intents directory
+2. Updating your Alexa Skill definition in your developer account with utterances, slots and the intent schema.

+## Example walkthrough for setting up a new Intent

 TODO